 You need to be able to reach stakeholders wherever they are located, on any device, and in their native language.

 Do Try to Communicate Through a Variety of Messages and Channels

 In most cases, the more communication channels at your disposal, the better.
 For example, if a category 5 hurricane hits your area, you could lose one or more modes of communication.
 Depending on your organization, you should consider reaching stakeholders through push notifications, text, and email.

 You should also consider enabling two-way communications, such as messages with yes/no polling, so you can make sure all stakeholders are safe while recording and tracking the impact of the emergency.
 Inbound message boards are another good consideration, because they allow employees access to additional incident details and status updates at any time.
 Likewise, a hotline or dedicated toll-free number allows people to access the most up-to-date emergency information.

-Just as you wouldn’t hire an HR expert to do your company’s accounting, you shouldn’t trust your mass notification software to anyone without the right expertise.
-Ideally, your EMNS vendor has experience working in your industry so they can understand your pain points, recommend relevant tools and features, and help foresee the kinds of communications issues your organization could face during an emergency.
+Just as you wouldn’t hire an HR expert to do your company’s accounting, you shouldn’t trust your critical event management to anyone without the right expertise.
+Ideally, your vendor has experience working in your industry so they can understand your pain points, recommend relevant tools and features, and help foresee the kinds of communications issues your organization could face during an emergency.

 For example, the OnSolve team has more than 60 years of experience with business continuity, disaster recovery and emergency management across industries, including aerospace and defense, financial services, hospitality, law enforcement and many more.

 Whether your organization is looking to implement an EMNS for the first time or you’re shopping around for a solution that better fits your needs, considering these dos and don’ts is a great place to start.
-The right communication system ensures your business can get the right information to the right people so they can take the right action in any critical event or emergency.
+The right critical event management system ensures your business can get the right information to the right people so they can take the right action in any crisis or emergency.